 When Braking

 If the car is braking, the weight shifts to the front.
 This is why when you are driving and you slam on the brakes, it feels like you are coming out of your seat.
-It is also why you wear a seatbelt, as it prevents you from going through the windshield.
+It’s also why you wear a seatbelt, as it prevents you from going through the windshield!
 Because of this transfer of weight, the front of the car becomes much heavier than the back and is pushed into the ground.

-This causes the front suspension to compress, and the car is often said to be “diving”.
-As the weight at the front pushes the front of the car down, the back is raised slightly, as it is much lighter.
-This can make the car prone to oversteering if the wheel was to be turned, as the back end of the car has much less grip than the front.
+This causes the front suspension to compress, and the car is often said to be ‘diving.’
+As the weight at the front pushes the front of the car down, the back raises slightly, as it is much lighter.
+This can make the car prone to oversteering if you try and turn the steering wheel, as the back end of the car has much less grip than the front.

 Under Acceleration